 This being my first day off, I didn’t do a whole lot.
-Denis texted me at 0730 am that he was bringing my stuff over to me.
-Wow, what a guy.
-I was so excited to see it.
-He brought all of it too, so I was able to better organize things.
+Denis texted me at 0730 am to say that he was bringing my stuff over to me.
+Wow, what a great guy.
+I was so excited to see him.
+He brought all my stuff too, so I was able to better organize things.
 I replaced my broken stake and pulled all the things for my bounce box.
 Nina and James went to take some pictures on One Tree Hill with their new camera, while I had an important date with my nail clippers.
 After they returned, we all left to go to Christmas lunch at James’s parents.
-They live in North Auckland and it actually gave me anxiety travelling back up the way I had already come.
+They live in North Auckland and it actually gave me anxiety traveling back up the way I had already come.

 The Bedford family was so nice to take me in and feed me such amazing food.
 A classic New Zealand holiday spread includes lamb, venison meatballs, smoked salmon, potato wedges, couscous salad, and a whole bunch of other great stuff.
 Dessert was a lemon cake with ice cream and fresh berries.
 WOW, did all this taste so good.
 How lucky am I to have been a part of this, and on my day off?

 After “lunch”, the family opened presents.
 I was even gifted a bar of soap…were they trying to imply something?
 LOL.
 It will be a great addition to my bounce box.

 I cannot thank Sue and Mark Bedford enough for sharing their home and family.
 It is such a nice family, they even all work together in the family construction business.
 This includes their 3 sons, Chris, Matt, and James.
 Nina is the HR rep, keeping these ornery boys in check.

 I am at such a loss as to how I will ever repay all these people for their kindness.

 The lovely Bedford family and friends.